covacbb/msautomaticseg/README.md

 We implement an **Expectation-Maximization (EM) algorithm**:
 1. **Initialization**
-Means, covariances and weights for each tissue class are initialized using the probabilistic atlases combined with the similarity map.
+Means, covariances and weights for each tissue class are initialized applying the probabilistic atlases weighted by the similarity map to each MRI sequence.

 2. **Expectation**
 Calculates posterior probabilities (“responsibilities”) that each voxel belongs to each class, given the current parameters.